-Our largest simulation shows a temporal evolution qualitatively comparable to previous pair-plasma simulations and consistent with fluid and hybrid models.
-At the linear stage we observe the formation of channel flows, which are then disrupted by the large-scale reconnection, after which the system is in nonlinear, turbulent regime.
-To suppress the transfer of magnetic energy (e.g.,\ via reconnection) to particles at the end of the linear MRI growth stage, before MRI turbulence is fully developed, we have employed radiation-reaction force acting on both ions and electrons.
+To suppress the transfer of magnetic energy (e.g.,\ via reconnection) to particles at the end of the linear MRI growth stage, before MRI turbulence is fully developed, we have a employed radiation-reaction force acting on both ions and electrons.
 We turn off the RR force when the turbulence is fully developed.
 This approach significantly reduces the impact of initial conditions on the system.
 Such a strategy was successful in previous work \citep{bacchini_2024}, and here it allows us to start the turbulent stage from a ``clean'', quasithermal ion distribution that is not polluted by large-scale (system-size) reconnection events prior to the development of nonlinear MRI turbulence.
 In this way, we have shown for the first time (and agnostically of initial conditions) that MRI turbulence can accelerate not only electrons but also ions to nonthermal distributions.
-This agrees with solenoidal driving work by \citep{Zhdankin_2021}, as one expects MRI-driven turbulence to be mostly solenoidal \citep{gong2020, bacchini_2024}.
+This agrees with the solenoidal-driving investigation by \citep{Zhdankin_2021}, as one expects MRI-driven turbulence to be mostly solenoidal \citep{gong2020, bacchini_2024}.
 Turbulent magnetic spectra, even at the modest scale separation (between the MRI injection scale and kinetic scales) employed in these runs, feature MHD-like spectral slopes at fluid scales, as well as a spectral break and a steepening of the spectra when reaching kinetic scales, in agreement with all previous works on MRI.